mortezakowkabi/jcb-persian-documentation/english/VDM-Package-Import-Option.md

 ## Overview

 [00:00:00]
-The **VDM Package Import Option** in Joomla Component Builder (JCB) allows developers to easily import prebuilt component packages—either **free or paid**—from the official JCB GitHub repositories or other authorized sources.
+The **VDM Package Import Option** in Joomla Component Builder (JCB) allows developers to easily import prebuilt component packages from the official JCB GitHub repositories or other trusted community sources.

-This feature is especially beneficial for users who have purchased **JCB packages**, such as:
+This feature is especially beneficial for users who want quick access to maintained **JCB packages**, such as:

 * The **Advanced Demo Component**
 * The **Sermon Distributor Component**